Wednesday, May 4, 2011

 Customer Reviews

-Almost more of a specialty tool4
+Almost more of a specialty tool

 While this is a good tool on the whole -- and not too expensive either -- it still isn't for every gardener nor for every purpose in the garden.
 To remove all doubt, perhaps it should not go without saying that this is not a tool for making hills for melons, squash, or zukes.
 It will not help you with transplants such as tomatoes, nor will it handle seed potatoes.
 No, this seeder is for rows of things like beans and corn, and in these cases it shines.
 I still think, however, that you have to be planting a pretty big garden to make it worth your time to set-up the Earthway seeder, learn to use it, store it, and maintain it.